mstill3/database-playground/README.md

 # Local Database Playground

 ### Notes
+- All software I ask you to install is free for academic use
 - I organized the directories in the following way:
     - `bin` holds the executable shell scripts
     - `docs` holds the additional documentation files